 Those who promote sexual immorality are heretics.
 Let it be clear, Orthodoxy has always spoken against sexual perversions, fornication, adultery, homosexuality in all its variations, and all the other sexual perversions.
 Why?
 Because It understands that these sins will destroy a person.
 Christianity seeks to save persons.
 Even the Scriptures note the gravely damaging energy of sexual sins, cf. 1 Cor 6:15-20.

 What sane doctor would tell cancer patients that they are just fine, in fact, they should celebrate their cancer?
 No, a true doctor, out of love and concern for the health of a person, warns of the fatal effects of cancer and offers proper treatment.
 A doctor who says cancer is natural and healthy would be labeled harmful, false, and even hateful.
 Sexual perversions are cancer for the soul.
 The Church in love warns everyone, as untreated cancer will destroy the body so untreated sexual immorality will destroy a person soul and body.
-Love is not the condoning of sickness, love is offering of a cure.
+Love is not the condoning of sickness, love is the offering of a cure.

 As a reminder here is a Scriptural list of sins (sicknesses) that will lead to death-